 Our Engineering courses in the Peoria and Bloomington region offer an unforgettable experience!
 Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
 It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!

-21st Century Programs
+A 21st Century Education

-- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

 - Regular emails to keep parents informed of their child’s progress.